Just how do you find medical writer jobs? There’s no easy answer, but these five tips will help you on your quest to find your ideal writing job.

-LinkedIn posts job ads regularly, but individual businesses also post their own job ads.
-So try and follow as many relevant companies as you can.
+LinkedIn posts medical writer job ads all the time.
+Individual businesses also post job ads.
+So, follow as many relevant companies as you can.

-If your account allows, you can try sending “Inmail” to employees of companies you want to work for.
-Politely as if there are any opportunities available.
+If your account allows, send LinkedIn “Inmail” to employees of companies you want to work for.
+Politely as if there are any medical writing jobs or opportunities available.

 Look for medical writer jobs with pharmaceutical companies

-Pharma companies outsource a lot of their health and medical writing and often have reasonable budgets and processes.
+Pharma companies outsource a lot of their health and medical writing work.
+And, these companies often have reasonable budgets and good processes.

 However, you have to be comfortable writing promotional health content.
-For some people this can be an ethical barrier – others wouldn’t bat an eyelid.
+For some people, this type of medical writing job is an ethical barrier – though others wouldn’t bat an eyelid.

-Think about where you sit on the spectrum.
-Then do some research on companies located near you, or companies you think you would enjoy writing for.
-Try sending them emails with some examples of your writing.
+Consider how you feel about pharma and medical marketing.
+Then, do some research on companies located near you, or companies you think you would enjoy writing for.
+Send these companies emails with examples of your writing.

-I have often taken on freelance health and medical writers who have contacted me this way in the past.
+I have worked with freelance medical writers who have contacted me this way in the past.
 But I always work with those who go the extra mile and make the effort to impress.

-Contact the editors of health and lifestyle magazines and newspapers
+Contact the editors of health magazines and newspapers

-I’m not a huge fan of this option unless you’re pitching an article.
-This is generally the first thing every freelance writer thinks of – and without direction, your voice won’t be heard.
-Magazines, particularly the top health and lifestyle-oriented publications, receive medical writer CVs from budding writers on a daily basis.
+I’m not a huge fan of this option unless you’re ready to pitch your health article ideas.
+Writing for magazines is one of the first jobs every medical writer considers – and, without direction, your voice won’t be heard.
+Magazines, particularly the top health and lifestyle publications, receive medical writer CVs from budding writers on a daily basis.

 Chances are, the magazines you’re contacting already have a strong network of freelancers to choose from.
-So to up your success of breaking through the slush pile of freelance CVs, come to editors with strong pitches.
-Really sell yourself and sell your ideas.
+So, to improve your success of breaking through the slush pile of freelance CVs, come to editors with strong pitches.
+Sell yourself and sell your ideas.